About the Entrepreneurial Institute

 Nedal (CAS '00) is a Co-Founder and the Chief Strategy Officer of CityMD Urgent Care.
 He has served in several academic and administrative roles, with appointments at both Saint Luke’s-Roosevelt Hospital and The Valley Hospital.
 He continues to serve as an associate professor at New York Presbyterian-Weill Cornell Medical Center.

 Dr. Paul M. Horn

 Paul is a Distinguished Scientist in Residence at NYU, and previously served as NYU's Senior Vice Provost for Research and Senior Vice Dean for Strategic Initiatives and Entrepreneurship, Tandon School of Engineering.
 He currently serves as the Chairman of the Board of the NY Academy of Science and is a founding partner of Venly Corp.
 He previously served as Senior VP and Director of Research at IBM.

 Josh (Stern '14) is a Founding Partner of Moving Capital, an early stage investment fund focused on mobility and logistics.
 He led Uber's New York metro area business, overseeing the company's largest market for more than five years.
 Josh was previously a Managing Partner at Tusk Ventures and is a prolific angel investor.

 Steve (Tisch '84) is a gaming industry expert, investor, and serial entrepreneur.
-He was co-founder and CEO of digital games and database marketing platform developer LuckyLabs, which was acquired by InfoScout, Inc. in 2014.
+He is the co-founder and CEO of Golden Hearts Gaming, Inc. Previously, he was the co-founder and CEO of digital games and database marketing platform developer LuckyLabs, which was acquired by InfoScout, Inc. in 2014.
 Steven has also been a Director, Advisor and investor in various media, tech, consumer products and financial services companies.